-At the conclusion of this course, the student will be able to:
+At the conclusion of this course, the participants will be able to:

-- 1. Identify basic resident rights - 2.
-Describe how the resident rights may impact nursing practice - 3.
-Apply principles of resident rights to nursing practice - 4.
+- 1. Identify basic patient's rights - 2.
+Describe how the patient rights may impact nursing practice - 3.
+Apply principles of patient rights to nursing practice - 4.
 Describe measures to protect the resident's rights - 5.
 Define Health Insurance Portability and Accountability Act (HIPAA) - 6.
 Describe measures to respect the resident's rights - 7.
 Discuss the importance of confidentiality and privacy of residents' information - 8.
-Identify ways to promote the residents' rights
+Identify ways to promote the patients' rights.